Konnor88/TenStartMenuFixer/README.md

+# Major Update
+Microsoft has removed the functionality of restoring the Windows 10 start menu on Windows 11 entirely.
+The last build this program works on is Build 22000.51, and that build even requires a workaround of replacing the explorer.exe inside of it with the one from the original leak.
+I will keep this repository up for archive purposes and for people interested in using it on the initial leaked build (build 21996.1) or build 22000.51.

 # TenStartMenuFixer
 Simple application that restores the Windows 10 start menu on Windows 11.
 Can be toggled on or off.